-Be sure to pay attention to the important safety tips regarding airbags on the front passenger sun visor page 44, Installing and using child seats.
+Be sure to pay attention to the important safety tips regarding airbags on the front passenger sun visor→ page 44, Basic information on installing and using a child seat.

-Alcohol, drugs, drugs, or narcotics can affect drivers' driving behaviour, which can easily lead to serious accidents and deaths!
+Alcohol, drugs, drugs or narcotics can affect drivers' driving behaviour, which can easily lead to serious accidents and deaths!

-Alcohol, drugs, medicine, or narcotics can greatly reduce the driver's awareness and responsiveness, seriously endanger driving safety, resulting in vehicle loss of control!
+Alcohol, drugs, drugs or narcotics can greatly reduce the driver's awareness and responsiveness, seriously endanger driving safety, resulting in vehicle loss of control!

 Be sure to obey traffic laws and speed limits and drive predictably.
-A good understanding of the driving environment can help you reach your destination safely and avoid serious injury or death. • Take regular breaks on long journeys - at least every two hours.
+A good understanding of the driving environment can help you reach your destination safely and avoid serious injury or death.

+Take regular breaks on long journeys - at least every two hours.

-Vehicle failures caused by the use of inferior fuel, improper maintenance, or installation of spare parts other than the original factory are not covered by the quality quarantee.
+Vehicle failures caused by the use of inferior fuel, improper maintenance or installation of spare parts other than the original factory are not covered by the quality quarantee.

-Regular vehicle maintenance not only helps Ñ to maintain the value of the vehicle itself. but also ensures that the vehicle is roadworthy and in good working condition.
+Regular vehicle maintenance not only helps to maintain the value of the vehicle itself, but also ensures that the vehicle is roadworthy and in good working condition.
 Therefore, it is important to maintain the vehicle regularly according to the provisions of the Maintenance Manual.
-If the vehicle is used in harsh conditions, such as frequent "stop-and-go driving", tractortrailer driving, and driving in high dust and cold areas, it is necessary to increase the number of maintenance items or shorten the maintenance period between the two regular maintenance.
-You can get more information from the correspondingly qualified workshop.
-Volkswagen recommends using a Volkswagen dealership.
+If the vehicle is used in harsh conditions, such as frequent "stop-and-go driving", tractortrailer driving and driving in high dust and cold areas, it is necessary to increase the number of maintenance items or shorten the maintenance period between the two regular maintenance.